saranyaece30111998-analyst/College_DB-Query-Demonstration/README.md

 SELECT * FROM Courses;
 SELECT * FROM Enrollment;
 ```
 `[Looks like the result wasn't safe to show.
 Let's switch things up and try something else!]`
-`[Looks like the result wasn't safe to show.
-Let's switch things up and try something else!]`
-`[Looks like the result wasn't safe to show.
-Let's switch things up and try something else!]`

 ---